Irish Archaeologists Hall of Fame

 David Sweetman (1938-2023) was the Chief Archaeologist of Ireland.
 When David Sweetman was with the Office of Public Works in 1982, there was a significant discovery at Newgrange.
 A Beaker House alongside a crematorium and burial ground were discovered about 100 yards from the passage grave.
 David's publications include The Medieval Castles of Ireland and Irish Castles and Fortified Houses.

 Peter Harbison, Irish Archaeologist Peter Harbison (1939-2023) was one of the best-known Irish archaeologists.
 Through his work with Bord Fáilte as its archaeologist from 1966, he was an effective communicator, both here and abroad, of the sheer enormity of the riches of Ireland's cultural past, especially of its medieval past.
 Peter Harbison played an important role in the development of cultural tourism to and within Ireland.
+In his book Treasures of the Boyne Valley, he traces the River Boyne from source to sea, covering human habitation from pre-history to the present day.

 Peter Woodman, Irish Archaeologist Peter Woodman (1943-2017) was emeritus professor of archaeology at UCC.
 With 113 publications to his name, he was the leading authority on the Irish Mesolithic (8,000BC-4,500BC), a period during which the first settlers arrived in Ireland.
 Peter Woodman's book Ireland's First Settlers encompasses 50 years of research to make sense of what initially "appeared to be little more than a collection of beach-rolled and battered flint tools".